kk1241/kk1241/README.md

 - 🎓 Student, passionate about **C programming** and **embedded systems**
 - ⚡ Currently learning STM32 development and low-level C
 - 🔧 Building projects with Arduino and custom electronics
-- 🎯 Goal: become an embedded engineer and contribute to open-source

 ---